Northumberland Formation

 The Northumberland Formation is a Late Cretaceous (?Campanian-?Maastrichtian)-aged geologic formation in Canada.
 It belongs to the larger Nanaimo Group.
 Indeterminate bird and pterosaur fossils have been recovered from the formation, as well as a potential gladius of Eromangateuthis.
-The Northumberland Formation has been known to science since at least 2008.
+An extensive diversity of shark teeth is known from the formation; many appear to be closely allied with modern deep-water shark taxa, suggesting a deep-water environment for the formation.
+The most well-known exposures of the formation are on Hornby Island.